xueweic/TGPred/README.md

 **Example datasets**

-- Sample datasets for analysis using HuberNet and Net(TF, PWG, Annotation);
+- Sample datasets (TF, PWG, Annotation) for analyzing using HuberNet and Net;
-- Sample datasets for analysis using HuberLasso, Lasso, HuberENET, and ENET (TF, PWG).
+- Sample datasets (TF, PWG) for analyzing using HuberLasso, Lasso, HuberENET, and ENET.

 Example code for HuberNet penalized regression.